 We tested our ransomware threat detection against a number of prevalent ransomware strains.
 As an example, the above results show the effectiveness of Alcion’s ransomware detection algorithms against the Bad Rabbit ransomware strain on a variety of different file types and file sizes.
 The green dotted line represents the threshold which separates ransomware-encrypted files (represented by red dots) from non-ransomware-encrypted files (represented by blue dots).

-As an emerging leader in the Microsoft 365 data protection space, Alcion found itself in a unique position to be able to redesign ransomware detection from the ground up.
+As an emerging leader in the Microsoft 365 malware protection space, Alcion found itself in a unique position to be able to redesign ransomware detection from the ground up.
 Rather than settling for industry parity, we invested heavily in in-house research and development.
 As a result, we’ve been able to incorporate findings from the frontier of cybersecurity research and build artificial intelligence models that yield insights with unprecedented granularity.